argentlabs/argent-contracts-starknet/README.md

 For more info check [Devnet instructions](https://0xspaceshard.github.io/starknet-devnet/docs/intro)

-Then you should be able to spawn a devnet using the Makefile:
+Then you should be able to spawn a devnet by running the following make command:

 ```shell
 make devnet